Summer 2024 Study of the United States Institute for Secondary Educators

 Housing and Meal Arrangements

 All participants will receive the Department of State’s Accident and Sickness Program for Exchanges (ASPE) health benefit, which provides coverage of up to $100,000 with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
 Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
-COVID-19 is treated like any other illness under the ASPE policy.
+Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

 All participants are expected to participate fully in the program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends cannot accompany participants on any part of the program.
 This is an intensive Institute and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.